Crabby’s Fresh Seafood and Market Grill

 Wifi: Yes, ask for password

-For some reason, this place intimidates me.
+This place intimidates me.
 Maybe it’s because I’ve met the head chef and – he’s terrifying.
-Maybe it’s because I don’t like seafood, or it could also be because this place (and Mythos) seem off limits to my whole schtick.
+Maybe it’s because I don’t like seafood, or that this place seems off limits to my whole schtick.

 Well, the wifi was fine.
 I didn’t even have to connect because my computer remembered the info from a previous experience.
 Jackpot.
 The lunch menu was much better than I could have hoped too.